darencard/carpentry_jetstream_setup/README.md

 # source ~/.bashrc to make sure new programs are in path
 source ~/.bashrc
 # replace <password> with desired login password
+# if no <password> is passed, default "password" is used
 carpentry_jetstream_setup/jupyter_setup.bash <password>
 ```